 The STA processes the received Authentication frame.

-If the received Authentication frame does not include the Authentication algorithm number set to <ANA-1>, or if the received Authentication frame does not include an EAP-Finish/Re-auth packet, then the STA shall abandon the FILS authentication
+If the received Authentication frame does not include the Authentication algorithm number set to <ANA-1>, or if PMKSA caching was attempted and the received Authentication frame does not include a PMKID list, or if PMKSA caching was not attempted and the received Authentication frame does not include an EAP-Finish/Re-auth packet, then the STA shall abandon the FILS authentication

-If the received Authentication frame includes the Status set to 15 (Authentication rejected because of challenge failure), then the STA shall abandon the FILS authentication
+If the received Authentication frame includes the Status set to 15 (Authentication rejected because of challenge failure) or 53 (invalid PMKID), then the STA shall abandon the FILS authentication

 The STA ensures that the AP transmitted PFS parameters consistent with the desire of the STA (indicated by whether or not the STA transmitted an ephemeral public key).